Math - IB Programme

 Credits 1

-IB Mathematics 2 HL is the second year of the two-year sequence in mathematics that meets the requirements of the IB Diploma Programme.
+IB Mathematics: Analysis and Approaches 2 HL is the second year of the two-year sequence in mathematics that meets the requirements of the IB Diploma Programme.
 This course builds on and extends the knowledge base of IB Mathematics 1 HL.
-IB Mathematics 2 HL is the study of concepts, techniques, and applications of differential and integral calculus, including Taylor series, the convergence or divergence of infinite series, and differential equations.
+IB Mathematics 2 HL is the study of concepts, techniques, and applications of differential and integral calculus.
 Students in this course will complete one portfolio project and will take the Analysis & Approaches HL exams.

 IB Math: Analysis and Approaches 2 (SL)